cfgcolumbus24/Team-4/README.md

 - The dashboard provides teachers with an organized view of their schedules, helping them plan their lessons efficiently and access resources for professional development.
 - Teachers can view and manage their timetables, lesson plans, and assessment schedules, enabling a more structured teaching approach.

-### 2. Student Feedback Collection

-- We collect feedback from students to gather insights on teaching methods, with the goal of improving or adjusting teaching practices to align with student needs.
-- The feedback is anonymous and allows students to rate various teaching methods, providing data-driven insights into teaching effectiveness.

-### 3. Anonymous Teacher Feedback
+### 2. Teacher Feedback

-- Teachers can submit anonymous feedback to the school proprietor, fostering honest communication and enabling the proprietor to understand teachers' needs and concerns.
+- Teachers can submit feedback to the school proprietor, fostering honest communication and enabling the proprietor to understand teachers' needs and concerns.
 - This feature helps identify areas for improvement within the school environment and supports teacher satisfaction and retention.

 ## Goals of the Project